Onefootball/java-code-styles/README.md

  * Run the `install.sh` script.
  * Restart IntelliJ if it's running.
- * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to the one you want.
+ * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to 'OnefootballAndroid' or 'OnefootballJava'.

 License